 Wild Mediterranean Grapefruit and Avocado Salad

-There are so many things I loved about creating this salad recipe.
+There are so many things I loved about creating this grapefruit and avocado salad recipe.
 For one, it’s like a piece of art on your plate.
-The affinity I have for abstract artwork grows into so much of my culinary expressions, which is why I named a recipe in Wild Mediterranean after one of my favorite painters, Jackson Pollock, which is a paella dish that is filled with exuberant colors.
+The affinity I have for abstract artwork forms a lot of my culinary expressions in the kitchen, which is why I named a recipe in Wild Mediterranean after one of my favorite painters, Jackson Pollock, a paella dish that is filled with exuberant colors.
 What I also adore about creating dishes are the aromas that help build into other flavors.
 Of course, nutrient components are at the core of it all.
-This recipe explodes with natural pigments found in plant-based foods that are important to a healthy gut microbiome by providing the body with a host of defense systems against inflammation.
+This recipe bursts with natural pigments found in plant-based foods that are important to a healthy gut microbiome by providing the body with a host of defense systems against inflammation.

 4 tablespoon cold-pressed extra virgin olive oil